chlehdwon/AI506_Final_Project/README.md

 ### Train

-You can train our model for each task by following commands:
+You can train our model for each task with the following commands:

 ```bash:train.sh
 // Task 1